Harshdev098/Research-Nexas/Contributing.md

-Welcome to Research Nexas build for researchers, before contributing to the project please go through our contribution guidelines.
+Welcome to Research Nexas build for researchers, before contributing to the project please go through our contribution guidelines and be adhere to the points.
 If you have any doubts about guidelines, please open an issue regarding that that we will help for it.

 # Opening a pull request